-Protester killed as Iraq cracks down on electricity demonstrations
+Protester killed as Iraqi security forces crackdown on electricity demonstrations

 The protester, named as Muhammad Sattar al-Delfi, was filmed as he was run over by security forces in Baghdad, where scores have been demanding electricity amid power outages.
 Videos that emerged online showed his funeral.

 At least 10 other demonstrators have also been injured in the ongoing protests, The New Arab’s sister Arabic-language service Al-Araby Al-Jadeed reported.

 Member of the Human Rights Commission Ali al-Bayati said the killing brings Baghdad back to square one.

 “The Iraqi government is repeating previous methods and behaviour in dealing with protesters.
 The continued delay in providing services to citizens will lead to continued protests and an emergence of a new era of demonstrations,” al-Bayati said in a statement.

 “The current situation in Baghdad and other cities that are angry at a deterioration of services needs an operation room to resolve the crisis, not security operations to kill the demonstrators,” he added.